ibm-ecosystem-engineering/Watson-Speech/stt-library-embed-openshift/readme.md

 - Install [Helm 3](https://helm.sh/docs/intro/install/).
 - Ensure you have an [entitlement key](https://myibm.ibm.com/products-services/containerlibrary).
 You may need to create one.
 This key is required to access [images](https://www.ibm.com/docs/en/watson-libraries?topic=i-accessing-files) used in this tutorial.
-- Set an environment variable:
+- Set an environment variable.

   ```sh
   export IBM_ENTITLEMENT_KEY=<Set the entitlement key>
   ```

 - For customization:
   - S3 compatible storage
   - PostgreSQL Database